Matija Cvek

 Matija Cvek (born 9 March 1993) is a Croatian singer and songwriter.
-He rose to fame by participating in HRT's show A strana.
+He rose to fame by participating in HRT's show A strana and as a backing vocalist during Jacques Houdek's Eurovision Song Contest 2017 performance of "My Friend".
 He first gained public attention in 2018 when he released his song "Visine".
-Cvek's first studio album, Izbirljivo i slučajno (2021), debuted atop the Croatian Albums Chart.
+Cvek's first studio album, Izbirljivo i namjerno (2021), debuted atop the Croatian Albums Chart.
+His second studio album Vile se ovdje igraju (2023) also peaked at number one on the chart.